Building a Park

-- Our Capital Asset Management Program (CAMP) has identified a $4 million deferred maintenance backlog; the OMPD is providing funds to address that backlog over a six-year timeframe.
+- Our Capital Asset Management Program (CAMP) has identified a $6.9 million deferred maintenance backlog; the OMPD is providing funds to address that backlog.

-- Our department is rebuilding the parks maintenance service levels to where they were prior to the recession.
+- Our department has rebuilt the parks maintenance service levels to where they were prior to the recession.
 This includes restoration of a weekend supervisor, an arborist, and increased presence of parks staff in evenings and weekends.

 - In preparing for growth of the park system, the department is creating additional seasonal staff positions.

-- The department is upgrading the existing softball infield at Stevens Field with the City’s first synthetic turf infield.
+- The department upgraded the existing softball infield at Stevens Field with the City’s first synthetic turf infield.

-- An expanded Rose Garden shelter will open in the summer of 2017 at Priest Point Park, replacing a popular facility that was both outdated and had reached the end of its design life.
+- An expanded Rose Garden shelter opened at Priest Point Park, replacing a popular facility that was both outdated and had reached the end of its design life.

 - Yauger Park ballfield lights on fields two and three have been fully replaced and upgraded to LED.
 Ballfield lights at Stevens Field have also been replaced.

-- The department is working to develop a new playground, pathway, and upgraded basketball court at Margaret McKenny Park.
+- The department installed a new playground and pathway at Margaret McKenny Park.

-- After twenty years of operation, the Heritage Fountain mechanical system has been fully replaced.
+- After 20 years of operation, the Heritage Fountain mechanical system has been replaced.

 - The West Bay Park & Restoration Master Plan process is underway and is estimated to be completed by the end of 2019.

-- The department continues to make ongoing investments in Percival Landing, most recently completing $300,000 of repairs to keep the Landing safe and open.
+- The department continues to make ongoing investments in Percival Landing, most recently completing $300,000 of repairs in 2017 to keep the Landing safe and open.
 Currently, construction is underway to install a $3M bulkhead on Water St. and 4th Ave.

-- In 2017, the department is creating two full-time and two seasonal Park Ranger positions, to provide over 7,000 hours annually of pro-active patrolling in Olympia Parks.
+- The department has created three full-time and one seasonal Park Ranger positions, to provide over 7,000 hours annually of pro-active patrolling in Olympia Parks.

-- In 2017, The Olympia Center and Percival Landing will have expanded security guard support during all community center operating hours.
+- The Olympia Center and Percival Landing have expanded security guard support during all community center operating hours.